Meet Dave Kimbell

 And the oldsters back in Canuckistan aren’t doing so well.
 Hmmmm . . . .

 When the youngest SSMF, who has promoted herself to Cocky Millenial rank, announces she’s starting a degree in Canuckification, we realize:

 HMS Crazy is sailing, and we need to be on it.

 So here I am in 2020.
 The city of Ottawa is now home.
 After a long hiatus, I am reacquainting myself with twenty degrees below zero, snow shovels, snow everything, The Tragically Hip, hockey teams that never win the Stanley Cup, etc, etc.

-What’s does Dave Kimbell the Copywriter do?
+What’s does Dave Kimbell, the Question and Persuasion Jedi do?

 Or which they have avoided asking.

 And then I write words that persuade them to consider a good answer to that question.